JDSeiler/itec225-project2/README.md

 ## Suggested Code Reading Order
 The root component of the application is `App.js`, so start there.
 Then read `Timer.tsx` and `TodoList.tsx` in whatever order is desired.
-The rest of the components can be read in any order since there is only one level of nesting below of the main components (Timer or TodoList)
+The rest of the components can be read in any order since they are all more or less direct children of one of the main components.

 ## What other files and folders are for
 `public` is the folder that contains the `index.html` file React uses